-This form is to be completed every 4 weeks the intern works for a sponsor.
+This form is to be completed every 4 weeks (or 40 hours whichever occurs first) the intern works for a sponsor.
 The student is responsible for completing the form and having the sponsor complete the intern evaluation section of the form.
-This form is to be filed with the IPC at the end of each month.